Appearance

 - Raw signal text -- The complete, untruncated message from Telegram

-- Parsed fields -- Every field TTMT extracted from the message: symbol, direction, entry price, entry zone, stop loss, take profit levels (TP1 through TP6)
+- What TTMT read -- Every field TTMT pulled from the message: symbol, direction, entry price, entry zone, stop loss, take profit levels (TP1 through TP6)

 - Validation results -- Which safety checks passed and which flagged issues (stop loss check, take profit check, entry zone check, duplicate signal check)

-- Execution result -- If a trade was placed, links to the trade record with order details
+- Execution result -- If a trade was placed, links to the trade record with order details, plus the linked trade's outcome chip, so you can see at a glance how the trade that came from this signal ended.
+See Trade Log for what each chip means.

 - Error details -- If the signal failed or was rejected, the specific reason it failed